bilelmsekni/OpenStack-Folsom-Install-guide/Sand-box-your-VMs.rst

 0. What is it?
 ==============
-Well this guide will help you to setup your own OpenStack Cloud on Virtual Machiens and Virtual Networks.
+Well this guide will help you to setup your own OpenStack Cloud on Virtual Machines and Virtual Networks.
-These Virtual Machines and Virtual Networks will be given equal privilage as a physical machine on a physical network.
+These Virtual Machines and Virtual Networks will be given equal privilege as a physical machine on a physical network.

 This Guide is not responsible for teaching OpenStack, Networking , Virtualization and Linux related concepts.